 The GRE offers a simple on-screen calculator for use during the quantitative section.
 However, you need to practice using this calculator before taking the exam or you’ll risk making simple errors in calculation.
-You can take a look at the GRE calculator online by going to the official GRE website.
-But you can actually use the GRE calculator online through Magoosh.
+That’s why we’ve created this online GRE calculator for you to practice with, as one of our many handy GRE resources.

 How we designed our GRE Calculator online

 At Magoosh, we take some liberties with the design of our GRE prep product.
 We add color and spacing that is different than the official practice material from ETS, the makers of the GRE.
 We make these changes to create a great visual experience for our students, and we like to add a little personality to what we build.
 However, we don’t take liberties with core GRE tools, such as the current GRE calculator, which ETS added to the exam in 2010.

 Back in 2010, our team spent several days researching and testing the new official ETS GRE calculator prior to building our own.
 In our GRE prep tool, we wanted to provide students with an accurate simulation of the calculator on the real exam.
 During our testing and research, we uncovered one major feature (some may say limitation…) of the ETS calculator – a student cannot exceed the number 99,999,999.
 Here’s an excerpt directly from the ETS website:

 Rest assured, we built this “feature” into the Magoosh GRE calculator.
 We also discovered and built several other features into our Magoosh GRE calculator, two of which I found very interesting: